CZ-NIC/knot/doc/configuration.rst

     <unique-id>.zones.<catalog-zone>.

-where the mentioned group of labels shall match:
+where the mentioned labels shall match:

 - *<unique-id>* — Single label that is recommended to be unique among member zones.
 - ``zones`` — Required label.
 - *<catalog-zone>* — Name of the catalog zone.

+Additionally, records in the format ``group.unique-id.zones.catalog.
+0 IN TXT "conf-template"`` are processed as a definition of the member's *group* property.
+The ``unique-id`` must match the one of the PTR record defining the member.

-All records other than PTR are ignored.
+All other records and other member properties are ignored.
 They remain in the catalog zone, however, and might be for example transferred to a secondary server, which may interpret catalog zones differently.
 SOA still needs to be present in the catalog zone and its serial handled appropriately.
 An apex NS record should be